 2.30pm (Polish Mass)

-A priest will be available to hear confessions after public weekday Masses (10am and 1pm), and after public Saturday morning Masses (10am).
+A priest will be available to hear confessions behind a screen in the sacristy after 6pm Masses on Wednesdays and after 10am Masses on Saturdays (unless this Mass is a funeral Mass).
 Because of restrictions from the Government and the Bishops’ Conference, we are unable to use the confessional boxes at the moment.